 1975 - “FESTIVAL 75”, an eleven-day TV membership campaign is held by WVIA after the station’s fundraising team attends a Chicago workshop funded by the Ford Foundation.
 Breakthrough fundraising techniques are taught and many PBS stations reject them.
 WVIA’s campaign is an unprecedented success, raising over $135,000, ten times what had been achieved prior.
 WVIA becomes a model for other public stations across the nation when it receives the single national award for “Festival ‘75” from the Corporation of Public Broadcasting.

 1976 - WVIA reaches out to cable television operators in outlying areas not carrying the station.
-Approaching them with persuasion rather than lawyers increases the station’s viewership by 250,000 people.
+Approaching them increases the station’s viewership by 250,000 people.
 WVIA is given the single national “Audience Building” award by the Corporation for Public Broadcasting.

 WVIA celebrated its Tenth Anniversary with an Open House at the station.
 Over 5,000 people attend.